punwai/rlperf/README.md

 This library aims to demonstrate how to create a dead-simple multi-node RL stack.

 Some focuses of this library includes:
-- RL specific observability tools
+- RL specific observability tools to help debug capabilities
+-

 #### Development speed.